zhydzhy/VLM-Corner-Case-Dectection/README.md

 # Vision-Language Corner-Case Detection System

 This repository implements a multimodal reasoning pipeline for **autonomous vehicle corner-case detection**, combining RGB camera and LiDAR data with ontology-based reasoning.
-The project was originally developed by **Malik@malikluti** and later extended with **Ollama API integration** to enable local inference and offline deployment.
+The project was originally developed by **Malik@malikluti** and extended by me with **Ollama API integration** to enable local inference and offline deployment.

 ---